By Laura Michaels, Pony Wrangler at Cape Hatteras National Seashore

 - Mental traits: Equivalent to humans ages 60 to 70.

-Here is the breakdown of the age groups of the fourteen ponies in the Ocracoke herd:
+Paloma (12).
+Here is the breakdown of the age groups of the twelve ponies in the Ocracoke herd: